 Sl st= slip stitch

 To get the right length of your foundation chain: stretch the chain and wrap around the base of your cup.
 The ends should just barely touch.
-As you start working on it it will stretch.
+As you start working on it will stretch a little.

 You will be working in a spiral from the bottom up and won’t need to connect the beginning and end of rounds (apart from the foundation chain).
 That way the seam is eliminated and it looks beautiful from any side!